Gianlush/Workspace_Ethical_Hacking/utils/notes.md

  - if you can modify perms of a file with sudo, you can create a symlink to passwd e grant yoursef perms to W and add a user with perms to root like "test::0:0:test:/root:/bin/bash".
 Example: [exploit.](../hack_the_box/htb_challenges/web/NextPath/writeup.md)
  - if you can do something with `sudo -l` and the commands is set with a `*` which is a regex, you can execute that commands with all the options you want.
+ - if you can write files or run tools as sudo that have the options to sync files (so write files as sudo) you can modify `/etc/passwd` to add a super user like root: [example.](https://labex.io/tutorials/explore-privilege-escalation-via-etc-passwd-file-in-nmap-416141)

 # Enumeration and footholds